In this policy, Hub, we, our or us is:

 When we no longer need your personal information for a permitted purpose and we are not required to keep it to comply with any laws, we will take such steps as are reasonable in the circumstances to destroy your personal information or to ensure that the information is de-identified.

 - Access and Correction

-If you have a concern or complaint relating to our handling of your personal information or any breaches of the APPs, please send a written note to our Privacy Officer at email@example.com outlining the nature of the complaint.
+If you have a concern or complaint relating to our handling of your personal information or if you feel that we have breached the privacy laws, please send a written note to us using the contact details provided below, outlining the nature of the complaint.
 We will endeavour to respond to your complaint within 30 days of receipt.

 If you have questions or suggestions please contact us at:

-Mailing address: Hub Australia, Level 2, 696 Bourke Street, Melbourne VIC 3000
+Mailing address: Hub Australia Pty Ltd, Level 2, 696 Bourke Street, Melbourne VIC 3000

 Telephone: 1300 482 611